o-hammad/o-hammad/README.md

 ### About Me

-Throughout my career, I've seen how technology, and more specifically, software, is used to solve real world business problems.
-It was through my repeated exposure to the solutions software provided that made me realize that engineering software solutions to real world problems is where my true passion lied.

-I started my journey into the Software Engineering industry by completing the NYU Master's Bridge Program with distinction, ultimately leading to my acceptance into their Masters in Computer Science Program.
-After consulting with mentors in the industry, I decided to pursue the boot camp route via App Academy where I could build the practical skills necessary to become a successful Software Engineer.

-After App Academy's intensive 16 week in person program, I became proficient in coding languages such as Ruby and Javascript and frameworks such as Rails, React and the MERN Stack.
-I worked on projects both individually and in a group which equipped me the skills to work collaboratively and solidify my skills using the Git workflow.

-In conclusion, NYU's Master's Bridge program provided me the theoretical background, whereas App Academy provided the practical.
-I would love to discuss my skills and qualifications with you further, so please feel free to email me at ohammad@gwu.edu
+Driven by a passion for leveraging technology to solve real-world business challenges, I embarked on a transformative journey in software engineering.
+Graduating with distinction from the NYU Master's Bridge Program laid the foundation for my theoretical understanding, leading me to the App Academy's immersive 16-week program.
+There, I honed my proficiency in coding languages such as Ruby and Javascript, along with frameworks like Rails, React, and the MERN Stack.

+My experiences include both individual and collaborative projects, equipping me with the skills to work seamlessly within teams and solidify my proficiency in the Git workflow.
+I am excited about the opportunity to bring my evolving skill set, rooted in both theoretical knowledge and practical application, to contribute meaningfully to [Company Name].
+I look forward to discussing how my background aligns with the needs of your software engineering team.
+Feel free to reach out to me at ohammad@gwu.edu.

 <!--
 **o-hammad/o-hammad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.